-Melissa Terras is the Professor of Digital Cultural Heritage at the University of Edinburgh‘s College of Arts, Humanities, and Social Sciences, which she joined in October 2017, leading digital aspects of research within CAHSS at Edinburgh.
-She is the Director of the Edinburgh Centre for Data, Culture & Society, Director of Research in the new Edinburgh Futures Institute, and Co-Director of Creative Informatics: the £10m AHRC and Industrial Strategy investment into data driven innovation for the creative industries within Edinburgh.
+Melissa Terras is the Professor of Digital Cultural Heritage at the University of Edinburgh‘s Design Informatics, in Edinburgh College of Art, which she joined in October 2017, leading digital aspects of research within CAHSS at Edinburgh.
+She is the Founding Director of the Edinburgh Centre for Data, Culture & Society, and was Director of Research (2018-23) in the new Edinburgh Futures Institute .
+She is Co-Director of Creative Informatics: the £10m AHRC and Industrial Strategy investment into data driven innovation for the creative industries within Edinburgh (2019-2024), and is a founder and Scholarly Director of Transkribus, the award-winning Handwritten Text Recognition infrastructure for historical documents.

 With a background in Classical Art History and English Literature (MA, University of Glasgow), and Computing Science (MSc IT with distinction in Software and Systems, University of Glasgow), her doctorate (Engineering, University of Oxford) examined how to use advanced information engineering technologies to interpret and read Roman texts.
 She is an Honorary Professor of Digital Humanities in UCL Department of Information Studies, where she was employed from 2003-2017, Honorary Professor in UCL Centre for Digital Humanities, which she directed 2012-2017, and previously Vice Dean of Research in UCL’s Faculty of Arts and Humanities (2014-2017).